AVEVA/AVEVA-Samples/ocs_samples/basic_samples/SDS/JavaScript/Angular/readme.md

 <h5>Get Range Values</h5>

-``getRangeValues`` is used for retrieving a specified number of events from a starting index.
-This method in ``SdsClient`` allows retrieval of a range of values from a start index.
+``getRangeValues`` is a method in ``SdsClient`` used for retrieving a specified number of events from a starting index.
 The starting index is the ID of the ``SdsTypeProperty`` that corresponds to the key value of the WaveData type.
 Here is the request:

 ```js
 getRangeValues(streamId: string, start, count, boundary: SdsBoundaryType, streamViewId: string = ''): Observable<any> {